 An example of comparative physiology research in the lab is a project aimed to understand the photobiology of Micromonas and Ostreococcus.
 Specifically, their relative success in high-light/high-ultraviolet radiation environments is being investigated by a combination of genomic (in silico), micro-array, quantitative-PCR and biochemical approaches.
 Using gene and protein expression to detect real-time cell response to environmental changes (e.g. mitigating negative effects and capitalizing on favorable conditions) will help identify conditions of immediate relevance to survival or success.
 We are currently focusing on photoautotrophs but plan to apply similar approaches to predator populations.
 By avoiding the use of heavy-handed field manipulations that may be of little ecological relevance, this approach will help researchers define conditions contributing to the relative success of individual microbial populations.
-Click on the following words to learn more prasinophyte genomes.
+Click here to learn more about prasinophyte genomes.

 2. Food quality issues and functional responses of microbial predators.
 Within the last 7 years tremendous diversity of marine protists has been revealed based on environmental SSU rDNA gene sequencing.
 Many of these protists are novel, not yet cultured and of unknown functional roles.
 Some are likely to be predators, while others are photosynthetic or mixotrophic.
 We are characterizing both novel and ubiquitous protists.
 Furthermore, we are studying interactions between predator and prey populations.
-In combination with other studies our research shows that protozoan grazers can exhibit prey specificity, as well as functional responses, and that assimilation efficiencies differ dramatically between prey groups (e.g. Prochlorococcus is assimilated more efficiently than Synechococcus).
+In combination with other studies our research shows that protistan grazers can exhibit prey specificity, as well as functional responses, and that assimilation efficiencies differ dramatically between prey groups (e.g. Prochlorococcus is assimilated more efficiently than Synechococcus).
 Thus, different prey can be consumed at different rates and a greater proportion of carbon from some prey groups is transferred to higher trophic levels than from others.
 This impacts not only the complexity of trophic linkages amongst the smaller size fractions but also the diversity and distribution of microbial populations (via selective protistan grazing).
 To accurately model food webs, protistan grazing strategies and prey digestibility (some are of better food quality than others) must be accounted for.
 We are developing biochemical and proteomic approaches as well as ‘species’-specific probes to target and study specific interactions in natural systems, including analysis of protistan food vacuoles and food particle processing.
 Cues employed in prey selectivity, prey switching and the influence of food quality on these interactions are under study.
 These studies also address parasitism by novel protists, one group of which has already been found to parasitize dinoflagellates (which can cause red tides and toxic blooms).
 The regulatory role of parasitism in marine systems is largely unknown.